The Earth and the Moon to scale.

 kilometers of a star, the chances are (quite literally) astronomically high that you will reach the edge of the galaxy, keep going, and never enter another galaxy... ever.

 This problem exists even for space travel restricted to within a solar system.
 Objects travel in orbits and don't occupy the same place all the time - planets orbit their sun, and other objects orbit something else that orbits that sun.
 A planet does not occupy its entire orbit at once, either.
-For example, the position of the Earth during June and the position during December is a difference of 300 million kilometers.
+For example, the position of the Earth in its orbit during June and the position during December is a difference of 300 million kilometers.
 A space traveler who doesn't check his Earth calendar might be in for an unpleasant surprise.
 Add to this the fact that the sun itself is in orbit around the center of the galaxy, and the galaxy is also in motion, and things become rather complicated very quickly.

 The above in a nutshell: